 Cast: Clint Eastwood, Gene Hackman, Morgan Freeman

 In the town of Big Whiskey, two cowboys came by.
 They entered a saloon for some sexual pleasure.
-One of them carves up a prostitute’s face.
-Delilah, the girl that got cut, giggled at the size of his penis.
-The other cowboy entered the room and hold her up to aid his friend.
+However, one of them carves up a prostitute’s face.
+Before that, Delilah, the girl that got cut, giggled at the size of his penis.
+When the abuse started, the other cowboy entered the room to aid his friend.

-Alice, the chief whore, came in and started to defend Delilah.
+Shortly after, Alice, the chief whore, came in and started to defend Delilah.
 Skinny, the owner of the saloon, also entered and stopped the fight by holding a gun against them.
-Alice explained that she giggled because she did not know any better.
+Then, Alice explained that she giggled because she did not know any better.